-I don’t know how the topic of how much gas you should store in your boat or jet ski has become such a hotly debated topic, but it has?
+I don’t know how the topic of how much gas you should store in your boat has become such a hotly debated topic, but it has?

-Typically, I see this question arise around winter, when people leave their vessels for months.
+Typically, I see this question arise around winter, when people leave their jet skis for months.
 Though, it’s still a problem for anyone who stores for long periods of time, no matter the season.

 The common answer for storing gas in any boat is to have it full and add fuel stabilizer.